mahmoudhalool/Writeup-TryHackMe/README.md

 **URl: <font color="&#x1F4D8;"> https://tryhackme.com/room/frankandherby </font>

 # Task 1 "Frank & Herb Make an App!"
+ # 1st question
- The question begins with asking us what port with a web application listening is open on the machine. to know that we have to  run **rustscan** on the **machine_ip**  then we get a list of open ports write the next line in your terminal to create the scan "rustscan -a machine_ip --ulimit 3000" **after we create the scan we found that:**
+ The question begins asking us what port with a web application listening is open on the machine. to know that we have to  run **rustscan** on the **machine_ip**  then we get a list of open ports write the next line in your terminal to create the scan "rustscan -a machine_ip --ulimit 3000" **after we create the scan we found that:**